-To:Mayor, Vice Mayor and CommissionersFrom:Guillermo Olmedillo, Town ManagerDate:July 6, 2018
+To: Mayor, Vice Mayor, and Commissioners

+From: Guillermo Olmedillo, Town Manager

+Date: October 1, 2018

-Subject: Budget Message: Fiscal Year 2019 Proposed Annual Budget
+Subject: Budget Message: Fiscal Year 2019 Adopted Annual Budget

-It is my privilege to provide to you for your consideration the Town of Surfside Fiscal Year 2019 (FY 2019) Proposed Budget that not only meets the requirements of State Law, but also represents an effort to deliver required services, equipment, improvements, and infrastructure systems under sound principles of sustainability.
+It is my privilege to provide to you for your consideration the Town of Surfside Fiscal Year 2019 (FY 2019) adopted budget that not only meets the requirements of State Law, but also represents an effort to deliver required services, equipment, improvements, and infrastructure systems under sound principles of sustainability.
 The budget plan for the fiscal year balances the Town's financial resources with current programming, enhances service levels, and continues to improve the Town's solid financial position.

-The proposed budget addresses those areas by improving staffing levels for finance and building services; investing in IT and public safety equipment; replacing aging vehicles in public safety and parks and recreation; funding a capital plan to purchase equipment; renovating the 96th Street Park; and increasing reserves for long-range financial planning and future needs, contingencies, and disaster recovery.
+The budget addresses those areas by improving staffing levels for finance and building services; supporting community, school and neighborhood initiatives; investing in IT and public safety equipment; replacing aging vehicles in public safety and parks and recreation; funding a capital plan to purchase equipment and improve facilities and amenities; renovating the 96th Street Park; and increasing reserves for long-range financial planning and future needs, contingencies, and disaster recovery.

-In addition, two changes have been made to the Town's funding structure.
-The General Fund will no longer include the Community Center operations.
-In FY 2019 those operations will be funded in the Tourist Resort Tax Fund.
-All resort tax revenues and Community Center operational expenditures have been transferred to that fund.
+Two changes have been made to the Town's funding structure.
+Tourism and Community Center funding will now be accounted for entirely in the Tourist Resort Tax Fund for better transparency and communications.
+All resort tax revenues and Community Center operational expenditures have been transferred to this fund.
 In addition, the Fleet Management Fund has been created to establish a sustainable funding method for vehicle replacement and operating cost allocation to Town departments.